Multi-photon entanglement and interferometry: Photonic qubits and linear optics

-\textit{Spatial qubits.--}A single photon can also appear in two different spatial modes or paths, $a$ and $b$: the general state reads $\alpha _{0}|a\rangle+\alpha_{1}|b\rangle$.
-This may occur, e.g., if a single photon exits a beamsplitter (BS), with two output modes $a$ and $b$.
-Any state of spatial qubits can be prepared by using suitable phase shifters and beamsplitters.
-A disadvantage of using spatial qubits is that the coherence between $|a\rangle$ and $|b\rangle$ is sensitive to the relative phase for the paths $a$ and $b$ between BS, and this is difficult to controll in long-distance cases.
+\textit{Spatial qubits.-}A single photon can also appear in two different spatial modes or paths, $a$ and $b$: the general state reads $\alpha _{0}|a\rangle+\alpha_{1}|b\rangle$.
+This may occur, e.g., if a single photon exits a beam splitter (BS), with two output modes $a$ and $b$.
+Any state of spatial qubits can be prepared by using suitable phase shifters and BSs.
+A disadvantage of using spatial qubits is that the coherence between $|a\rangle$ and $|b\rangle$ is sensitive to the relative phase between the paths $a$ and $b$, and this is difficult to control in long-distance cases.

-\textit{Time-bin qubits.--}For a more robust long-distance transmission of quantum information, one can use \emph{time-bin} qubits.
-The computational basis consists of two states which are of the same spectral shape, but time shifted by much more than the coherence time: $|early\rangle$ and $|late\rangle$.
-Any state of time-bin qubits\footnote{It was usually thought that arbitrary single-qubit operations are very difficult to implement for time-bin qubits (Kok \textit{et al}., 2007).
-However, using the \textquotedblleft time-path transmitter\textquotedblright\ introduced by Chen \textit{et al}.
-(2006d), one could map a time-bin qubit state into a path qubit state which can be subject to arbitrary single-qubit operations.
-A reverse time-path transmitter will map the rotated path state back to the time-bin state.} can be realized as following.
-Suppose that a single-photon pulse is sent through an unbalanced Mach-Zehnder interferometer.
+\textit{Time-bin qubits.-}For a more robust long-distance transmission of quantum information, one may use \emph{time-bin} qubits.
+The computational basis\footnote{A basis of a qubit is called computational if one associates logical 0 and 1 to its two orthogonal states} consists of two states which are of the same spectral shape, but time shifted by much more than the coherence time\footnote{The coherence time is the time over which the relative phase of a propagating wave remains stable.
+It can be approximately estimated as $\tau \leq \frac {\lambda^2}{c\, \Delta \lambda}$ , where $\lambda$ is the central wavelength of the source, $\Delta \lambda$ is the spectral width of the source, and $c$ is the speed of light in vacuum.}.
+Time-bin qubits can be realized by sending a single photon through an unbalanced Mach-Zehnder interferometer.
 Its wavepacket is split by the first BS, with transmission coefficient $T=|\alpha_{0}|^{2}$ and reflection coefficient $R=|\alpha_{1}|^{2}$ into two pulses.
 The transmitted one propagates along the short arm, and the reflected one along the long arm.
-If the pulse duration is shorter than the arm length difference, the output from of the output ports of the second, 50:50, exit BS is two wavepackets well separated in time.
-If no photon is registered in say output port I, in the other output one has a single photon in a coherent superposition of two time-bin states $\alpha_{0}|early\rangle+\alpha _{1}|late\rangle$.
+If the wave packet extension is shorter than the arm length difference, the output from the ports of the second, 50:50 BS is two wavepackets well separated in time.
+If no photon is registered in, say, output port I, in the other output one has a single photon in a coherent superposition of two time-bin states $\alpha _{0}|\mathrm{early}\rangle+\alpha_{1}|\mathrm{late}\rangle$.
 The phase relation can be controlled with a phase shifter in one of the arms of the interferometer.
-For more details, see the comprehensive review by Gisin \textit{et al}.
+For more details, see a review by Gisin \textit{et al}.
 (2002).